 - Follow the instructions on the Home Ownership page.

-How are families selected to receive Habitat houses?
+How are families selected to participate in the Habitat Home Ownership Program?

 - The affiliate’s family selection committee chooses homeowners based on their level of need, their willingness to become partners in the program and their ability to repay the loan.